National Doorstep - The Valet Trash Service Experts

 • Jurisdiction Type: District of Columbia

-• Mandate Type: Mandatory Recycling / Source Separation and Mandatory Adequate Collection.
+• Mandate Type: Mandatory Recycling / Source Separation and Mandatory Adequate Collection

-• Applicability Thresholds: DPW serves ≤3 units; 4+ units must provide private service; 80+ units must file an annual Source Separation Plan.
+• Applicability Thresholds: DPW serves ≤3 units; 4+ units must provide private service; 80+ units must file an annual Source Separation Plan

-• Key Specs: 32 gal/unit/week minimum capacity; equal volume recycling vs. trash; annual resident education & staff training; labeled containers & signage.
+• Key Specs: 32 gal/unit/week minimum capacity; equal volume recycling vs trash; annual resident education & staff training; labeled containers & signage

-• Penalties: Common violations carry fines of $200 (1st), $600 (2nd within 60 days), $1,500 (3rd within 60 days); additional civil infractions may apply.
+• Penalties: Fines of $200 (1st), $600 (2nd within 60 days), $1,500 (3rd within 60 days); plus possible surcharges under § 8-1031.11

 Request a Free Compliance Audit for your DC Property